martymcguire/wp-thingiverse-embed/thingiverse-embed/readme.txt

 Stable tag: trunk
 Tags: thingiverse, shortcode, embed, object, stream, rss

-Allows the use of a [thingiverse] shortcode to embed [Thingiverse](http://www.thingivierse.com) Things in a post or page.
+Allows the use of a [thingiverse] shortcode to embed <a href="http://www.thingiverse.com">Thingiverse</a> Things in a post or page.
 Also includes a Thingiverse Stream widget for embedding Thingiverse streams in sidebars.

 NOTE: I am not affiliated with Thingiverse, but I do want to embed the Things that I make there into my blog from time-to-time. :)